10 Stunning Shrubs For Pots & Small Gardens

 - Prefers dappled sun or partial shade.

-- Perfect for growing under canopy or in a north-facing garden.
+- I have grown it under tree canopy and in a north-facing garden.

 - Prefers moist soil but is otherwise easy to maintain and largely pest-free.